googleanalytics/autotrack/README.md

   </tr>
   <tr>
     <td><a href="/docs/plugins/clean-url-tracker.md"><code>cleanUrlTracker</code></a></td>
-    <td>Prevents mutliple different URL paths that point to the same page from appearing in your Google Analytics reports.</td>
+    <td>Ensures consistency in the URL paths that get reported to Google Analytics; avoiding the problem where separate rows in your pages reports actually point to the same page.</td>
   </tr>
   <tr>
     <td><a href="/docs/plugins/event-tracker.md"><code>eventTracker</code></a></td>